 action model for the character Snow White, dons a costume once

 more and plays the part of Disney's princess on the float.
 The

 costumed dwarfs on the float are the same actors who were

 This is Disney's first presence ever in the annual parade.

-The entire Disney family comes together to celebrate the 50th wedding anniversary of
+Members of the Disney family comes together to celebrate the 50th wedding anniversary

 Disney Imagineers rescued the carousel from destruction and replaced many of its wooden horses with